commx-io/zilliqa_proof_of_asset_prototype/README.md

-# Ziliqa blockchain : Proof of Asset
+# Zilliqa blockchain : Proof of Asset

 Concept of 'proof of existence' to prove ownership and existence of a file.
 IPFS will be used as file storage and to ensure file integrity.